nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Editing a lesson's outstanding fees: `ledit`

-Edits the outstanding fees to specific lesson.
+Edits the outstanding fees to a specific lesson.
 Uses the Lesson Edit command as seen in [Editing a lesson](#editing-a-lesson-ledit).

-In the event that you disagree with the outcomes of the Fees Calculator, you can edit outstanding fees using `ledit` command.
+In the event that you disagree with the outcomes of the Fees Calculator, you can edit the outstanding fees using `ledit` command.
 Refer to [Behaviour of the Fees Calculator](#behaviour-of-the-fees-calculator) for cases the Fees Calculator will not account for.

 Format: `ledit INDEX LESSON_INDEX OTHER_FIELDS_TO_EDIT f/OUTSTANDING_AMOUNT`